-St. Michael’s Rector Search
+St. Michael’s Rector Search Has Been A Success!

 Who We Are

-St. Michael's Episcopal Church is an inclusive, caring congregation located in a thriving community that blends historic charm with modern comfort.
-Our congregation has 180 active members and an average Sunday attendance of 42.
+St. Michael's Episcopal Church is an inclusive, caring congregation located in a thriving community that blends historic charm with modern amenities.
+Our congregation has 180 active members, 26 pledging units, and an average Sunday attendance of 42.
 Although we are a small church, we are active and energized.
 Each summer, we host a very popular Strawberry Festival on the Noblesville downtown square, raising money that helps to support our outreach ministries.
 We share produce from our gardens each summer, support Family Promise of Hamilton County, and serve meals at a family homeless shelter in Indianapolis.
 We are proud of our Episcopal tradition and our faith community, and we are eager to find more ways to share God’s love with our neighbors.

 Our Community